pankajsahu221/todo-app-react/README.md

 ## Todo
-This todo-app is built using ReactJS and also used Material UI.
+Thistodo-app is built using ReactJS and also used Material UI.

 * User can add todo item
 * User can delete todo item